Ausangate Trek Tinqui 5 Days/ 4 Nights

 Total distance: 10 km

-After the rigorous climbs over the passes (Tres Picos and Puca Punta), the trek leads us on an easy trail along Pampa Jutunpata valley where the river Qampa provides a great home for wildlife.
+After the rigorous climbs over the passes (Tres Picos and Puca Punta), the trek leads us on an easy trail along the Pampa Jutunpata valley, where the river Qampa provides an excellent home for wildlife.
 We might see vizcachas, vicuñas, and other local animals.
 After that, we might stop for a short break before heading to the final pass of this hike, the Qampa pass at 5000 meters.
 Here, from the very top of the mountain, we can see several different colored lakes.
 We will camp beside Lake Qoma Qocha, the last one on this trek.
 This lake is almost directly on the opposite side of the Puqa Qocha Lagoon.

 Altitude: 5100 meters